Seal of Dartmouth College: Trustees of Dartmouth College v. Woodward

+Revisions

 In 1876, the College switched from having its seal impress wax to having it impress paper.
 This required a second, "male" die to fit under the original.
 The seal design was also carved in sandstone on the exterior of Rollins Chapel in 1886 (see above) and in wood on the interior of Commons in the Collis Center in 1901 (see right).

 On October 28, 1926, the trustees affirmed the charter's reservation of the seal for official corporate documents alone.
 The College Publications Committee under Ray Nash commissioned typographer W. A. Dwiggins to create a line-drawing version of the seal in 1940 that saw widespread use.
+Dwiggins remarked at the time that he had done his best, considering that the seal had "a desperately bad design to start with – as a design".
+The simplified shield design included only two Native Americans reading a book, and single pine tree representing the "Lone Pine", a tree that was planted around when Dartmouth was founded, but was cut down in 1895.

-Dwiggins' design was modified during 1957 to change the date from "1770" to "1769," to accord with the date of the College Charter.
+Dwiggins' design was modified during 1957 to change the date from "1770" to "1769," to align with the date of the College Charter.
 The trustees commissioned a new set of dies with a date of "1769" to replace the old dies, now badly worn after almost two hundred years of use.
-The 1957 design continues to be used under trademark number 2305032.
+For decades, the 1957 design continued to be used under trademark number 2305032.

+Updated logo

+In January 2018, Dartmouth College introduced a new simplified logo called the "D-Pine", which has an image of the Lone Pine on a green letter "D".
+College officials said at the time that they were not forbidding use of the shield, but pointed out that compatibility with social media platforms had become important.
+The D-Pine was praised for eliminating the "assimilationist" imagery of Native Americans that was present in the crest design, but was also criticized for its "corporate" feel.